ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 	})
 }
 ```
-A simple name validator and if we see a problem we cancel the mutation by returning an error before `next.Mutate(ctx,m)`.
+The above hook acts as a simple name validator.
+If the name does not comply, we cancel the mutation by returning an error before `next.Mutate(ctx,m)`.

 ### Offloading Long Computations: